Taiwolawal/CloudWatchAgent-Using-AWSSystemManager/README.md

 <img width="1157" alt="image" src="https://github.com/Taiwolawal/CloudWatchAgent-Using-AWSSystemManager/assets/50557587/2e6663bd-f0c4-4832-819a-8c72bf8b56e1">

-## Step 6: Display Metrics on Grafana
+## Step 6: Setting up grafana installation and configuration

 - Setup an instance (ubuntu) and install grafana on it and ensure you set the security group by opening port 3000 for grafana